Skip to main content

 Services may need network access, database access, cloud resource access, and more to achieve the desired functionality.
 In a zero-trust environment, access must be granted by the data teams, cloud teams, and other teams managing dependent services.
 This results in a large degree of friction and a lack of a cohesive picture of the access rights needed for each service to function properly.

 We believe that each service should define the access it needs to function.
-This intent-based access control (IBAC) should be easily understood, easily reviewed, and capable of being statically analyzed.
+The IBAC system should be easily understood, easily reviewed, and capable of being statically analyzed.

 Enter client intents